These are the best places to travel this summer

 Planning tip: If you’re visiting Lake Tahoe on a budget and plan to spend a lot of time on the slopes, the IKON Session Pass can help you save on lift tickets.

-Thunderbird Lodge National Historic Site in north Tahoe, once the home of George Whittell, Jr, now offers a menu of tours and experiences.
+Thunderbird Lodge National Historic Site in north Tahoe, once the home of George Whittell Jr, now offers a menu of tours and experiences.
 From the lion that rode alongside him in his Murphy convertible roadster to a stint in Barnum and Bailey Circus (and a possible role in the stock market crash in 1929), George Whittell Jr, otherwise known as “Captain,” was no ordinary heir to the family fortune.
 However, in the same shrewd fashion of his San Francisco patriarchs who amassed the family's wealth before him, he knew how to strike when an opportunity arose, and acquired 25 miles of Lake Tahoe shoreline from landowners still recovering from stock market losses.

 The Lodge, constructed in 1936, is the opulent expression of his playboy lifestyle.
-Now a National Historic Site, there are multiple tours through the Lodge, including estate tours (from $75) and wine and cheese tasting (from $125).
+Now a National Historic Site, there are multiple tours through the Lodge, including estate tours (from $75) and wine tasting (from $125).